qafedev/forms-conversion-documentation/enter_query_mode.md

 The "clear" built-in removes the data of all components inside the panel, the panel is then hidden, by setting its visible property to false.

-Clearing is done resetting the search panel; meaning that it clears the value of all components inside the referred panel
+Clearing is done to reset the search panel; meaning that it clears the value of all components inside the referred panel

 This makes sure that, when calling loadDepartments, all departments are fetched without any filters applied.